savonet/book/installation.md

 Those libraries add support for various things:

-- `camomile`: charset recoding in metadata,
+- `camomile`: charset recoding in metadata (those are generally encoded in UTF-8 which support all characters, but older files used various encodings for characters which can be converted),
-- `ocaml-inotify`: getting notified of file changes (e.g. for reloading playlists),
+- `ocaml-inotify`: getting notified of file changes (e.g. for reloading a playlist when it has been updated),
-- `ocaml-magic`: file type detection,
+- `ocaml-magic`: file type detection (e.g. this is useful for detecting that a file is an MP3 even if it does not have the `.mp3` extension),
-- `ocaml-lo`: OSC (Open Sound Control) support,
+- `ocaml-lo`: OSC (Open Sound Control) support for controlling the radio (changing the volume, switching between sources) via external interfaces (e.g. an application on your phone),
 - `ocaml-ssl`: SSL/https support for connecting to secured websites,
 - `osx-secure-transport`: SSL/https support via OSX's SecureTransport,
-- `yojson`: parsing JSON data.
+- `yojson`: parsing JSON data (useful to exchange data with other applications).

 ### Input / output